vyarin/just-c/README.md

 # Just C

-A few C programs...
-Any projects or exercises will go here.
+A few C programs for practice—any projects or exercises will go here.